• Skip to primary navigation

 I talked about this topic in the Savoy Cabbage Rolls post; if you want to learn more about it, feel free to visit the post here.

-In fact, as little as 1 tbsp of nutritional yeast will boost your vitamin B12 and vitamin B6 intake by over 70% of our daily need, as well as it will provide a few extra grams of proteins, little iron and fiber.
+In fact, as little as 1 tablespoon of nutritional yeast will boost your vitamin B12 and vitamin B6 intake by over 70% of our daily need, as well as it will provide a few extra grams of proteins, little iron and fiber.

 I always try to include at least one tablespoon of nutritional yeast a day on in meals instead of taking vitamin B12 supplements, otherwise I would simply have my B12 tablet.